abs-tudelft/vhdmmio/doc/md/volatileinternalcounter.md

 signal.
 When this signal is asserted, the internal data register is incremented.

-The value must be a boolean (default `yes`).
+The value must be a boolean (default `no`).

 This key is optional unless required by context.
-If not specified, the default value (`yes`) is used.
+If not specified, the default value (`no`) is used.

 ## `ctrl-decrement`